 Derek Bateman and guests analyse the stories making the headlines in the Sunday papers.

-Featuring an interview and session with Chuck Prophet, formerly of Green On Red.
+Featuring an interview and session with Americana singer-songwriter Father John Misty.
 (R)

 A selection of the best of Radio Scotland's music repertoire to take you through the night

-John Cavanagh revisits his Songlines series, exploring the stories behind iconic songs.
+John Cavanagh revisits his popular Songlines series with the stories behind iconic songs.